 Mexico: Municipal De Tijuana - Tijuana, Baja California

-There's a lot more than Little League Baseball happening in the surrounding area.
+There's a lot more happening in the surrounding area, as well.
 Out here you'll find Clyde Peeling's Reptile Land, stocked with 40 species of reptile for you to gawk at.
 Then there's Knoebels Amusement Park with lots of rides and attractions for the whole family.
 You could even cruise the Susquehanna River in style in the Hiawatha Riverboat Cruise.
 Take a look at what PA has to offer.
 Whether it's indoors, outdoors, or something in between, you'll find some fun ways to spend your time.

 Little League World Series Museum

-From its small beginnings in 1939 as a three-team league in Williamsport, through today with millions of participants in countries around the globe, the Peter J. McGovern Little League Museum is a tribute to Little League, past and present.
+From its small beginnings in 1939 as a three-team league in Williamsport, through today with millions of participants in countries around the globe, the Peter J. McGovern Little League Museum is a tribute to the league, past and present.
 The museum tells a chronological story of the league’s development.
 Each year the museum also inducts past Little League graduates into the Hall of Excellence, the most prestigious honor in Little League Baseball.
-The museum reopened on June 15, 2013 with 200 new items on display, featuring a baseball signed by President George W. Bush and Story Musgrave’s complete NASA spacesuit.
-The new museum and store are designed around a six-inning theme that allows visitors to have a self-guided, educational and interactive experience, featuring thirteen audio story moments and nine video story moments, an interactive touchscreen table that connects every local Little League in the world, a catcher’s station and home plate to first base running exhibit.
+The museum reopened in 2013 with 200 new items on display, featuring a baseball signed by President George W. Bush and Story Musgrave’s complete NASA spacesuit.
+The new museum and store are designed around a six-inning theme that allows visitors to have a self-guided, educational and interactive experience, featuring 13 audio story moments and nine video story moments, an interactive touchscreen table that connects every local Little League in the world, a catcher’s station and home plate to first base running exhibit.